-Basic wound care consists of cleansing a wound thoroughly, letting it dry to air, applying antiseptic as needed and leaving open to air or wrapping with a clean, sterile dressing.
+Basic wound care consists of cleansing a wound thoroughly, letting it dry, applying antiseptic as needed, and leaving it open to air or wrapping it with a clean, sterile dressing.

 Wash the wound for at least 15 seconds, rinse thoroughly, and let air dry.

-Manuka honey makes a great alternative to antibacterial and antiseptic ointment, and has been shown to effectively keep wounds healthy and help them heal, so I always add it to my first aid kit bag.
+Manuka honey makes a great alternative to antibacterial and antiseptic ointments and has been shown to effectively keep wounds healthy and help them heal, so I always add it to my first aid kit bag.